Things to Do Dominican Republic: Beaches, Hotels and Tips

 Santo Domingo: the oldest colonial city in the Americas

 Next up is Santo Domingo, one of the most authentic and historically rich stops on any Dominican Republic itinerary.
-The colonial city centre is a UNESCO World Heritage Site and we explore it on rental bikes, stopping roughly every two minutes to take a photo.
+The colonial city centre is a UNESCO World Heritage Site.
+We explore it on rental bikes, stopping roughly every two minutes to take a photo.
+A guided walking tour is also recommended.
 The colourful streets and ornate colonial architecture are endlessly photogenic.
-Do not miss the cute boutique Desirée Cepeda and make time for dinner at Pat’e Palo: the Tournedos with truffle is absolutely outstanding.
+Do not miss the cute boutique Desirée Cepeda.
+Make time for dinner at Pat’e Palo too.
+The Tournedos with truffle is absolutely delicious.

-We stay right in the heart of the colonial zone at Hodelpa Nicolás de Ovando, a magnificent five-star boutique hotel built in 1502.
-The combination of beautifully preserved historic architecture and modern comforts makes it one of the most memorable places I have ever slept.
-Worth every cent.
+We stay at Hodelpa Nicolás de Ovando, built in 1502.
+Historic architecture meets modern comforts.
+One of the most memorable places I have ever slept.

 ROOMS AND RATES HODELPA NICOLÁS DE OVANDO